NilavoBoral/SQL-LLM/README.md

 # SQL Query Generation Using LLM

 This project demonstrates the generation of SQL queries from real data using the **Meta-Llama-3.1-8B-Instruct** Large Language Model (LLM) downloaded from Hugging Face.
+The model has been quantized to 4-bit precision to optimize memory usage.

 > **Note:** To use this model, you have to apply for access.
 You can do so from [here](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct).